Jambr0li/play-imposter-game/README.md

 - Game automatically starts when all players are ready (minimum 3 players)

 ### 5. Playing Phase
-- All players see the same word, except one random player
+- All players see the same word, except the imposter(s)
-- The imposter sees "IMPOSTER" in red
+- Imposters see "???" and the category
-- Players discuss and try to figure out who the imposter is
+- Players discuss and try to figure out who the imposters are

 ## Database Schema